Photo: Jules Verne Times Two / Wikimedia Commons

 Price: €200–800/night | Location: Rua Luz Soriano 108, Príncipe Real

-The Lumiares occupies the extraordinary 18th-century palace in the Príncipe Real neighborhood (the most residential and most elegant neighborhood in Lisbon — the extraordinary independent concept stores, the extraordinary antique dealers, the extraordinary weekly Organic Market in the Príncipe Real Garden) — the extraordinary apartment-style suites (the largest rooms in any Lisbon boutique hotel), the excellent rooftop pool, and the excellent position for the Príncipe Real experience.
+The Lumiares occupies an 18th-century palace in Príncipe Real — Lisbon’s most residential and most elegant neighborhood, known for its independent concept stores, antique dealers, and the weekly Organic Market in the Príncipe Real Garden.
+Its apartment-style suites are the largest rooms in any Lisbon boutique hotel, the rooftop pool is excellent, and the position is ideal for the Príncipe Real experience.

 Mouraria and Alfama — Authentic Fado Country